joinpursuit/AC_4_Web/units/html/lessons/ajax_i/ajax_update.md

 ```
-Throw in some debugers so that you can see what everything is.
+Throw in some debuggers so that you can see what everything is.

 Let's try to use it in a more practical sense.